Pre-Marxist communism: Asia

 Mazdak, a Sasanian prophet who founded the eponymous Zoroastrian offshoot of Mazdakism, is argued by various historical sources, including Muhammad Iqbal, to have been a proto-communist.
-This view originates from Mazdak's belief in the abolition of private property, advocacy of social revolution, and criticism of the clegy.
+This view originates from Mazdak's belief in the abolition of private property, advocacy of social revolution, and criticism of the clergy.

 Researchers have commented on the communistic nature of the society built by the Qarmatians around Al-Ahsa from the 9th to 10th centuries.

 Early modern period

 Europe

 Thomas Müntzer led a large Anabaptist communist movement during the German Peasants' War.
 Engels' analysis of Thomas Müntzer work in and the wider German Peasants' War lead Marx and Engels to conclude that the communist revolution, when it occurred, would be led not by a peasant army but by an urban proletariat.

 In the 16th century, English writer Sir Thomas More portrayed a society based on common ownership of property in his treatise Utopia, whose leaders administered it through the application of reason.
 Several groupings in the English Civil War supported this idea, but especially the Diggers who espoused communistic and agrarian ideals.
 Oliver Cromwell and the Grandees' attitude to these groups was at best ambivalent and often hostile.
 Engels considered the Levellers of the English Civil War as a group representing the proletariat fighting for a utopian socialist society.
 Though later commentators have viewed the Levellers as a bourgeois group that did not seek a socialist society.

 During the Age of Enlightenment in 18th century France, some liberal writers increasingly began to criticize the institution of private property even to the extent they demanded its abolition.
 Such writings came from thinkers such as the deeply religious philosopher Jean-Jacques Rousseau.
-In his hugely influential The Social Contract (1762) Rousseau outlined the basis for a political order based on popular sovereignty rather than the rule of monarchs, and in his Discourse on Inequality (1755) inveighed against the corrupting effects of private property claiming that the invention of private property had led to the," crimes, wars, murders, and suffering" that plagued civilization.
+In his hugely influential The Social Contract (1762) Rousseau outlined the basis for a political order based on popular sovereignty rather than the rule of monarchs, and in his Discourse on Inequality (1755) inveighed against the corrupting effects of private property claiming that the invention of private property had led to the, "crimes, wars, murders, and suffering" that plagued civilization.
 Raised a Calvinist, Rousseau was influenced by the Jansenist movement within the Roman Catholic Church.
 The Jansenist movement originated from the most orthodox Roman Catholic bishops who tried to reform the Roman Catholic Church in the 17th century to stop secularization and Protestantism.
 One of the main Jansenist aims was democratizing to stop the aristocratic corruption at the top of the Church hierarchy.

 Victor d'Hupay's 1779 work Project for a Philosophical Community described a plan for a communal experiment in Marseille where all private property was banned. d'Hupay referred to himself as a communiste, the French form of the word "communist", in a 1782 letter, the first recorded instance of that term.